ParisNeo/ConfigGuard/docs/installation.rst

 Installation
 ################

-Install ConfigMaster using pip:
+Install ConfigGuard using pip:

 .. code-block:: bash

-   pip install configmaster
+   pip install configguard

 This installs the core library with JSON support.